 Being able to identify suppliers that deliver both savings and sustainability benefits and establish contracts and award the business based on both, you need supporting data and actionable insights.
 Some examples include sourcing award optimisation based on rules and constraints across capabilities, savings and sustainability impact for proper, integrated what-ifs, as well as insights into supplier risk, performance and sustainability at buy, source and/or pay time.
 Burning these into policies, templates and workflows as part of a digital platform, like Coupa, help make sustainability sustainable.

 There is a lot more to talk about when it comes to sustainability and risk management in procurement.
-If you want to learn more about this topic, you can listen to the event recording here.
 We’re sure you’re going to come across some very interesting facts.